 Realtors® also pledge to keep fee disputes out of court and submit them to binding arbitration by the local Board.

-Niel Thomas is a member of the Ethics Committee of the Anchorage Board of Realtors®.
+Niel Thomas was a member of the Ethics Committee of the Anchorage Board of Realtors® in 2014-15.
 He has served as a mediator, and as a hearing panel member for ethics and arbitration cases, often as chair.
 For 2015, in recognition of “Outstanding Service and Contributions” Niel was named Realtor® of the Year.